-The province of Cagayan, in the north of the Philippines, suffered tremendous damage by Typhoon Haima, such as landslides, fallen trees, damaged homes, and destroyed electrical installations.
+The province of Cagayan, in the north of the Philippines, was particularly badly hit by Typhoon Haima, which has caused torrential rain, landslides, felled trees, damaged homes and destroyed electricity installations.
+Edith van Wijngaarden, Handicap International's Director in the Philippines says:

-A Handicap International emergency specialist is traveling to the affected areas to assess the needs of local communities and planning a response.
+One of Handicap International’s emergency specialists is traveling to the affected areas to assess the needs of local communities, in conjunction with other NGOs, and is planning its response.

-Handicap International ran a major emergency operation in the Philippines in the wake of Typhoon Haiyan in November 2013, which affected 14 million people and left 6,000 dead.
-Over the last two weeks, our emergency response teams have been active in Haiti, one of the poorest countries in the world, following Hurricane Matthew.
+For the last two weeks, emergency teams have been working in Haiti, one of the poorest countries in the world, following the passage of Hurricane Matthew.